lescanico/inbasketosis/reports/Project_Summary.md

 ### 9.1 Summary of Key Findings

 This comprehensive analysis of Epic in-basket messaging in outpatient psychiatry reveals a critical healthcare informatics challenge: substantial invisible work that remains unrecognized in traditional productivity metrics.
-The study demonstrates that 56 providers collectively perform 1,925.4 hours of invisible work annually, equivalent to 1.01 full-time providers (assuming 1,920 clinical hours/year per FTE), representing $577,625 in lost revenue opportunity (assuming $300/hour opportunity cost) and significant work-life balance impacts.
+The study demonstrates that 56 providers collectively perform 15,439.5 hours of invisible work annually, equivalent to 8.0 full-time providers (assuming 1,920 clinical hours/year per FTE), representing $2,671,033 in lost revenue opportunity (based on $173/hour opportunity cost) and significant work-life balance impacts.

-The most striking finding is the extreme disparity in workload distribution, with a 27.5x difference between the highest and lowest burden providers.
-This inequity, combined with the 40.2% of work performed outside business hours, creates unsustainable conditions for high-burden providers and represents a serious human factors problem that threatens both provider well-being and patient safety.
+The most striking finding is the extreme disparity in workload distribution, with a 27.2x difference between the highest and lowest burden providers.
+This inequity, combined with the 5.1% of work performed outside business hours, creates unsustainable conditions for high-burden providers and represents a serious human factors problem that threatens both provider well-being and patient safety.

 ### 9.2 Human Factors Implications

 The invisible work problem creates multiple human factors challenges:

 **Cognitive overload:** Constant task-switching between patient care and messaging fragments attention and increases error risk.
-The 40.2% after-hours workload compounds decision fatigue.
+The 5.1% after-hours workload compounds decision fatigue.

 **Workload misalignment:** Traditional metrics (RVUs, visit counts) ignore invisible work, creating unrealistic expectations and unsustainable practices that contribute to burnout.

 **System design flaws:** EHR interfaces increase cognitive burden through cumbersome navigation, excessive notifications, and poor workflow integration.

-**Organizational inequity:** The 27.5× workload variation reveals inequitable distribution of invisible work, undermining trust and provider well-being.
+**Organizational inequity:** The 27.2× workload variation reveals inequitable distribution of invisible work, undermining trust and provider well-being.

 These four interlocking forces illustrate how design, measurement, and management practices converge to produce burnout risk.
 Addressing these challenges requires systematic changes to workload measurement, system design, and organizational practices.